 “…The lake level may vary up to five feet, a common occurrence in area lakes.
 This condition may make the lake unattractive during the times when drought and high temperatures predominate.
 In addition, there may be ash in the lake at times.
 This condition could be caused by water flowing from the ash-settling areas of the lake (see Land Development Plan).
 It is not a dangerous condition, but could add an unpleasant color to the water, and unpleasant deposits along the shoreline.
 Water may at times be uncomfortably warm for swimming.”

-“It is evident, then, that large hotels and boat renting establishments will probably not be necessary.
-It can be seen that not many area residents are sufficiently prosperous to buy or rent boats or invest in summer homes or weekend homes.
-It is primarily for the use of these people that the 64-acre public recreation tract is being planned…”
+“Large hotels and boat renting establishments will probably not be necessary.
+[It] can be seen that not many area residents are sufficiently prosperous to buy or rent boats or invest in summer homes or weekend homes.
+[It] is primarily for the use of these people that the 64-acre public recreation tract is being planned…”

 Also speaking to development was this bit of a gem.